 FreeOrion supports multiplayer games in a host-client mode.
-One player's computer acts as the game server, which the other players' computers must connect to.
+One player's computer (or a separate server should also be possible) acts as the game server, which the other players' computers must connect to.
 Multiplayer in hotseat mode is not supported directly, but could be emulated by running several clients on the same computer, and trusting opponents not to look at each others' clients.

-To host a multiplayer game, choose "Multiplayer" and enter your player name.
+To host a multiplayer game with your computer acting as server, start FreeOrion as normal, choose "Multiplayer" and enter your player name.
 Player names should contain only letters, numbers and underscores (a-z, A-Z, 0-9, _) and no spaces.

 After pressing "Okay", you will see a window "Multiplayer Setup", where you can configure the game parameters.

 Please note that player names, empire names and colours must be choosen unique, or the button "Start Game" will not be active.